CSCfi/rems/docs/usingtheapi.md

 java -Drems.config=path/to/config -jar rems.jar api-key allow-all abcd1234
 ```

 The user whitelist contains userids.
-The path whitelist contains
+A path whitelist entry contains a
+method (the special string `any` means any method), and a regular
-regexps that must match the whole path.
-If the user (or path)
+expression that must match the whole path.
+If the user (or
-whitelist is empty, any user (or respectively path) is allowed for the
+method/path) whitelist is empty, any user (or respectively
-API key.
+method/path) is allowed for the API key.

 For more information about the api-key command line commands, run: